DATA-BACKED GUIDE · UPDATED JULY 2026

 Do I really need pre-anaesthetic blood tests for my pet?

-For a young, healthy animal it is a reasonable choice either way, and your vet will respect your decision.
-For older pets, or any with a known condition, it is much more strongly advised because it can reveal hidden kidney or liver issues that change how the anaesthetic is managed.
-Ask your vet how the results would actually affect the plan for your specific pet.
+For a young, healthy animal it is a reasonable choice either way, and a good vet will respect your decision without pressure.
+For older pets, or any with a known condition, it is far more strongly advised because it can reveal hidden kidney or liver issues that change how the anaesthetic is managed.
+Ask your vet how the result would actually change the plan for your specific pet before you decide.

 What happens if the pre-op blood test shows a problem?

-Depending on the finding, your vet may adjust the anaesthetic protocol, delay the procedure to investigate, or occasionally cancel and treat the issue first.
-That is the whole point of the test: to catch something before it becomes a problem under anaesthetic.
-It gives you and your vet the chance to make a safer decision.
+Depending on the finding, your vet may adjust the anaesthetic drugs or dose, delay the procedure to investigate further, or occasionally postpone it to treat the issue first.
+That is the point of the test: to catch a problem before it becomes one under anaesthetic rather than during it.
+It gives you and your vet a chance to make a safer call while there is still time to change plan.

 Is the pre-anaesthetic test included in my surgery quote?

-Sometimes yes, sometimes no, so always ask.
-Some practices build a basic screen into the surgery price, while others add it as an optional extra you tick on the consent form.
-Request an itemised estimate so you can see exactly what is and is not included before the day of the operation.
+Sometimes, so always ask rather than assume.
+Some practices build a basic screen into the surgery price, while others add it as an optional extra you tick separately on the consent form.
+Request an itemised estimate so you can see exactly what is and is not included before the day of the operation, not after.